THANK YOU FOR COMING!

 5th Annual Patient Safety Academy

-All persons interested in or engaged in patient safety were invited to attend the Patient Safety Academy.
-Workshops addressed topics related to pharmacy, patient engagement, infection prevention, health information technology, and more!
+Workshops led by Maine professionals addressed topics related to pharmacy, patient engagement, infection prevention, health information technology, and more!

 To view the Agenda, click here